Combat of Aldea da Ponte: Background

-By September 1811, Wellington had had been blockading Ciadad Rodrigo.
+By September 1811, Wellington had been blockading Ciadad Rodrigo.
 But by the end of the month, Marshal Marmont had raised at army of 58,000 men.
 On the night of 25 September, a detachment of 20,000 from Marmont's army moved towards Fuenteguinaldo, where Wellington had regrouped with his army after his retreat from El Boden and was being pursued by the French cavalry of General Louis-Piere Montbrun.
 On the night of the 25th, the 3rd and 4th Infantry Divisions, Pack's Portuguese Brigade, and Alten's, Slade's, and Grey's cavalry brigades, a total of 15,000 men, while Montbrun had a formidable force of around 60,000 men after being accompanied by the cavalry.
 Wellington's Light Division arrived at around the afternoon of the 26th, but it still was not enough to fight the French.
 He realised he could not win.

 Diagram showing the retreat routes from Fuenteguinaldo, the Allied army's defense line, and the French units involved in the attacks on Aldeia da Ponte.